roach-codes/PicVista/README.md

 ### Reporting a bug or discussing a feature idea

-If you found a technical bug on Dummygram or have ideas for features we should implement, the issue tracker is the best place to share your ideas.
+If you found a technical bug on PicVista or have ideas for features we should implement, the issue tracker is the best place to share your ideas.
 Make sure to follow the issue template and you should be golden! ([click here to open a new issue](https://github.com/narayan954/dummygram/issues/new))

 ### Fixing a bug or implementing a new feature

-- If you find a bug on Dummygram and open a PR that fixes it we'll review it as soon as possible to ensure it matches our engineering standards.
+- If you find a bug on PicVista and open a PR that fixes it we'll review it as soon as possible to ensure it matches our engineering standards.
 - If you want to implement a new feature, open an issue first to discuss what it'd look like .
 - If you want to contribute but are unsure to start, we have [a "good first issue" label](https://github.com/narayan954/dummygram/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
 Take a look at [the full list of good first issues](https://github.com/narayan954/dummygram/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick something you like!
 - Want to fix a bug or implement an agreed-upon feature?
 Great, jump to the [local setup instructions](#first-time-setup)!

 ## Code of Conduct

-Dummygram is now part of GitHub.
+PicVista is now part of GitHub.
 For code of conduct, please see [GitHub's Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines) and [Acceptable Use Policies](https://help.github.com/en/github/site-policy/github-acceptable-use-policies).

 <div  align="center"><img  height="70px"  src="https://user-images.githubusercontent.com/77617189/192942891-31b9152c-918b-4fac-af05-0ad6b1f594aa.svg"  /></div>